Education in India

 Cardiologist Job Description

-Cardiologist’s job description includes diagnosing and treating diseases and conditions related to the cardiovascular system of human being.
+Cardiologist’s job description includes diagnosing and treating diseases and conditions related to the cardiovascular system of a human being.
 This includes problems caused by restricted circulation due to narrowing of the arteries, problems in the heart valves, damage to the muscle tissue, and disorders of the pericardium.
 Cardiologists are supposed to address emergency situations like heart attacks besides treating congenital heart problems.
 If the patient needs heart surgery, the Cardiologist would make a reference to a Cardiothoracic Surgeon.
-Cardiology is a demanding specialty, but if you have the dedication and perseverance to succeed, you will receive enormous satisfaction in being a Cardiologist.
+Cardiology is a demanding speciality, but if you have the dedication and perseverance to succeed, you will receive enormous satisfaction in being a Cardiologist.

 Cardiologist Career Prospects